sylvansun/takeout-delivery-system/README.md

 ```

 #### Connect to Database
-This project uses MySQL as the database.
-To install, run
+This project uses MySQL and Redis.
+To install MySQL, run
 ```shell
 brew install mysql
 # set password for mysql